AhmedElsayed5/AhmedElsayed5/README.md

 - +3 Years Experience as Software Engineer
 - STEM Background B.S.:CS
-- Led a team to build product for tourisim agency that generated +1 million dollars for our customer
+- Led a team to build product for Tourism agency that generated +1 million dollars for our customer
 - Revenue for products I played a big rule on designing and implementing +2 million dollars
 - Clients Worked on including not limited to (Scintific Reasearch Startups ,e-commerce, Marketing Agencies, Tourisim Agencies)
 - Competed at Algorithms Problems solving which led to mastering complex algorithms and data structures (Graph, DP, Recursion, Trees, linked lists, Hash Map, Hash Table, Binary Search)